If you’re running a tech startup, you’ve probably tried to (or would love to, if you could) do at least one of the following:

 From boring conferences to frat parties

 Tinder, a location-based dating application that gained massive adoption a little more than a year back, launched at a frat party at the University of Southern California.
 We don’t know how well BangWithFriends worked at SXSW but Tinder sure wielded its magic at frat parties.
 By taking the awkwardness out of the whole act of hooking up, Tinder’s core interaction actually removed the friction in the core interaction of these frat parties.
 Users could swipe each other, get matched and, being in the same area at the same time, hook up.

 Location-based, real-time applications have a unique challenge while getting traction.
 You need a lot of people to be present at the same place at the same time.
 You can’t gain traction by traditional marketing; the network effect simply wouldn’t develop.
 The best way to develop the network effect, then, is to launch at an event and ensure the core interaction of the platform fits in at the event.

 …And back to boring conferences

 Finally, Airbnb figured its own way to make conferences work.
-While an alternate to the traditional hotel industry today, Airbnb gained initial traction by launching in cities around conferences and aggregating a lot of transactions in a limited space and time.
-Conference attendees needed a place to stay, hosts needed to see the platform bring them some business.
-By launching during a highly liquid event, Airbnb ensure there was enough value created for both sides to keep them engaged and have them use Airbnb beyond the conference.
+While an alternative to the traditional hotel industry today, Airbnb gained initial traction by launching in cities around conferences and aggregating a lot of transactions in a limited space and time.
+Conference attendees needed a place to stay; hosts needed to see the platform bring them some business.
+By launching during a highly liquid event, Airbnb ensures there was enough value created for both sides to keep them engaged and have them use Airbnb beyond the conference.

 We repeatedly see this model work out.
 Concentrating in space and time helps create highly liquid situations.
 Facebook’s launch in Harvard created a concentration in space while Twitter’s launch at SXSW created a concentration in time.
 Further, such concentrations lead to adoption only when the core interaction on the platform complements, enhances or removes friction from the core interaction at the real world event.